topicquests/sensecraft/documentation/read_status.md

 If the node is set to unread, this is assumed sticky (status=false vs null) Sending status=true will not affect a sticky-false node, unless override is set.

+So here are the cases:

+old status, status input, override, result status
+?, false, ? => false   # Setting to unread (implicitly sticky)
+null, true, ? => true   # setting to read from normal unread false, true, false => false   # setting to read, but no override so sticky false stays false, true, true => true   # setting to read with override true, true, false, & obsolete: -> false

 Rows are created explicitly by the above functions (from FE), or by node create/update.
 They are not created preemptively.